Fani Derveni

 BIOGRAPHY

-I am a structural engineer, mechanician, researcher, and educator with a vision of developing and testing innovative scalable solutions for global engineering challenges.
+I am a structural engineer, researcher, educator and an Assistant Professor in the School of Civil and Environmental Engineering at Cornell University.
+My research group, the Scalable Metastructures Laboratory (SCALE Lab), develops and characterizes innovative scalable solutions for global engineering challenges.

-(flexLab, EPFL, Lausanne-Switzerland), I am investigating the stability and mechanics of thin spherical shells, entangled elastic rods and bio-inspired structures via experimental, numerical and probabilistic methods.
+As a postdoc in Mechanical Engineering at the Flexible Structures Laboratory (flexLab, EPFL, Lausanne-Switzerland), I investigated the stability and mechanics of thin spherical shells, entangled elastic rods and bio-inspired structures via experimental, numerical and probabilistic methods.

 Prior to this, I obtained my MS and PhD in Structural Engineering and Mechanics from UMass Amherst, USA (2019 and 2021, respectively), focusing on the mechanics and performance of thin-walled metallic structures: from plate-lattice architected materials to cold-formed steel shear walls.